If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • The game runs and loads a little faster.

-• The slowdown was completely eliminated by using more powerful hardware.
-The ROM, itself, was not significantly altered.
+• Slowdown was eliminated by using more powerful hardware.
+The ROM itself was not significantly altered, however.

-• Full screen flashing has been significantly reduced in order to prevent potential seizure risk.
+• Full-screen flashing has been significantly reduced to prevent potential seizure risk.

 Genesis Mini